JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_hash_set_1accf9a4bd0c34d4a5f6a7dab66ea10cdc.md

 const_iterator end() const
 ```

-Gets one constant iterator pointing to the one past last element of the set.
+Gets one constant iterator to the one past last element of the set.

 ## Return value
-Returns one constant iterator pointing to the one past last element of the set.
+Returns one constant iterator to the one past last element of the set.